 Similar to other birds, penguins have five life stages.
 The five life stages of a penguin are egg, hatchling, chick, juvenile, and adult.

-For the breeding season, penguins establish monogamous partnerships.
-The majority of penguins lay two eggs in a clutch, but the two biggest species, the emperor and king penguins, lay only one.
+During the breeding season, penguins establish monogamous partnerships.
+The majority of penguins lay two eggs in a clutch, but the two biggest species, the emperor and king penguins lay only one.
 Eggs are incubated for around 38-42 days before they hatch.

 Hatchlings are penguins that have just hatched, whereas chicks are slightly older and bigger.
 The hatchlings are raised by their parents for up to three months after they hatch.
 They shed their down feathers at this phase and can now swim and forage while the parent continues to provide nourishment.